-The David N. Pincus Global Health Fellowship is a premier program in the Global Health Center at CHOP.
+The David N. Pincus Global Health Fellowship is a premier program in the Global Health Center at Children’s Hospital of Philadelphia (CHOP).
 It extends CHOP’s clinical, educational, research and advocacy programs beyond the borders of the United States and into international partner communities.
-The vision of the fellowship is to train leaders and advanced thinkers in pediatric global health.
+The vision of the fellowship is to train leaders in pediatric global health.

-Established in 2008 by a generous gift of David N. Pincus, this fellowship program provides opportunities for Global Health fellows to enhance their clinical, educational, research, advocacy and leadership skills in pediatric global health.
-The fellowship seeks outstanding candidates who not only want to provide clinical service and education in a developing setting, but who are also problem solvers who will work with their mentors to design and implement projects and research studies that will benefit children in our partner communities.
-Accepted applicants join an intense and exciting two-year academic fellowship at The Children’s Hospital of Philadelphia and work primarily in one of our partner countries: the Dominican Republic or Botswana.
+Established in 2008 by a generous gift from David N. Pincus, this endowed fellowship program provides opportunities for Global Health fellows to enhance their clinical, educational, research, advocacy and leadership skills in pediatric global health.
+The fellowship seeks outstanding candidates who not only want to provide clinical service and education in a global setting, but who are also problem solvers who will work with their mentors to design and implement projects and research studies that will benefit children in our partner communities.
+Accepted applicants join an educationally rich and exciting three-year, fully funded immersive academic pediatric global health fellowship and will work primarily in one of our partner countries: Botswana or the Dominican Republic (DR).

 Fellows connect with and augment existing healthcare systems in their communities with the guidance of the fellowship faculty and in-country partners.
 They provide pediatric medical service in areas of modest resources while also being exposed to a broad range of interesting pathologies.
 In doing so, they develop and improve their clinical diagnostic skills and learn to optimize therapy using available resources.